Kurt Behrens

-Kurt Behrens (November 26, 1884 – February 5, 1928) was a German diver who competed in the 1908 Summer Olympics and in the 1912 Summer Olympics.
+Kurt Edward Franz Behrens (26 November 1884 – 5 February 1928) was a German diver who competed in the 1908 Summer Olympics and in the 1912 Summer Olympics.

 In 1908 he won the silver medal in the 3 metre springboard event.
 Four years later he won the bronze medal in the 3 metre springboard event.
 In the plain high diving as well as in the 10 metre platform competition he was eliminated in the first round.